DON'T MISS OUT

 What is the Purpose of an Accounting Ledger?

-All financial transactions of a company must be accounted for.
-The GL accounts will possess a list of all transactions involving that specific account.
-These entries will correspond with the company’s journal entries– which record all increases and decreases to accounts.
+As a company must account for all their financial transactions, the GL accounts act as a record of all transactions involving that specific account.
+These entries correspond with the company’s journal entries, which track all increases and decreases to accounts.

-Every accounting period, these entries and account listings are compiled into the essential financial statements of a business, including the balance sheet and income statement.
-It is these documents that reflect the overall financial position of a company.
-Such information is used internally and externally to measure the success of a business and ensure that all dealings meet governing body regulations.
+In each accounting period, entries and account listings are compiled into the essential financial statements of a business, including the balance sheet and income statement.
+These documents reflect the overall financial position of a company, and this information is used both internally and externally to measure the success of a business and ensure that all dealings meet governing body regulations.

 Subsidiary Ledgers and Control Accounts

-As the general ledger contains all accounts associated with the business, these accounts are sometimes so large that they need to be broken down into further detail.
-This is where subsidiary ledgers come into play.
-A separate subsidiary ledger is created for the recording of these lower-level accounts.
+The general ledger contains all accounts associated with the business, sometimes these are so large that they need to be broken down into further detail.
+This is where subsidiary ledgers come into play, as these record and track these lower-level accounts.

 A general ledger account that holds all subsidiary ledger accounts is known as a control account.